FreeCAD/FreeCAD-documentation/wiki/Manual_Creating_and_manipulating_geometry.md

  ...
 ```

 Once we have a series of Edges, we can now form a Wire, by giving it a list of Edges.
-We do need to take care of the order.
+We do need to pay attention to the order.
+Also, note the brackets.

 ```python